paulo-ferreira-mcif/benchmarkids/README.md

 ## Compiling

-I compiled the code using Netbeans.
+I compiled the code using Netbeans version 11.2

-It's absolutely necessary, for the success of the compilation, to install the Wekaclassalgos library.
+It's absolutely necessary, for the compilation to succeed:

+* Include the Weka API, by means of including the file Weka.jar from your Weka installation directory
+* Include the Wekaclassalgos library.
 This library, originally developed by Jason Brownlee, is available in github at https://github.com/fracpete/wekaclassalgos

+For those using Maven, there's also a Maven dependency that deals with including Wekaclassalgos library (see https://github.com/fracpete/wekaclassalgos for more information)

 ## Usage